mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 ## Scenario

-The 1st version of the smart contract for the Commerce network (involving MagnetoCorp, DigiBank and Hedgematic) works great, but all network members agree that query functionality needs to be added.
-DigiBank have taken responsibility to add this function in two stages ; first, to add standard rich queries, and asset history queries ; the second, is to add more advanced 'delta' query capability; so instead of returning back the whole history of an asset, only return the elements that have changed - smaller payload - this functionality is something that Hedgematic will add as they have written this function.
-Once the source contract has the functionality added, the smart contract needs to be packaged, then upgraded - it will be done for all three members.
-The next step is to carry out some queries on the commercial paper assets, to see the functions work as designed.
-Then the other members of the network have created a 'paper' trail of transactions ; both should be able to see the history (from the ledger) of a commercial paper once it has been redeemed (e.g. some six months after issue).
-Luke, a developer at DigiBank, is tasked with adding query functionality to the smart contract,  and provide a client app for DigiBank so that Balaji can query the ledger from the application and be able to see it rendered in an HTML browser app.
+The 1st version of the `papercontract` smart contract on the network (involving MagnetoCorp, DigiBank and Hedgematic) works great, but all agree query functionality needs to be added.
+DigiBank have taken responsibility to add this function in two stages ;

+- first, to add standard rich queries, and full asset history query functions ;
+- second, is to add a more advanced 'delta' query capability; instead of the whole history of an asset, only return the elements that have changed (smaller payload)

+Once added, the smart contract is packaged, then upgraded on the local 'Commerce' network.
+It can then be tested by its members, to see the functions work as designed.
+Between them, they create a 'paper' trail of transactions like before.

 OK -- let's get started!